 Adrenaline is a catecholamine, that is to say, a phenol ring with two hydroxyl groups and an ethylamine tail which is just one carbon atom longer than noradrenaline.
 Here are some molecular structures for comparison, where for some reason dopamine is also included:

 The chemical and pharmacological relatives of adrenaline and the relationship of its structure to its function are discussed elsewhere.
-In short, that extra alkyl group at the end of its amine tail takes away its alpha-selectivity and makes it a broad-spectrum sympathomimetic.
+In short, that extra methyl group at the end of its amine tail takes away its alpha-selectivity, grants some beta-selectvity, and makes it a broad-spectrum sympathomimetic.

 As (according to some unreliable corporate data) a vast dominant proportion of the readers come from America, a reasonable person would need to make some space for an aside regarding nomenclature here.
 Specifically, an aside to address the disagreement regarding what we should call this catecholamine, which has developed historically between Britain and one of its former colonies.
 Yes, sure, the nerds would invoke its true name (4-(1-Hydroxy-2-(methylamino)ethyl)-1,2-benzenediol) but for obvious reason that's not a name you could conveniently shout during a cardiac arrest.
 A punchy moniker is called for.
 Apparently, several of them.